kbatzer/StrykeForce-NRG/readme.md

 *changing states* or moving to the next *drive state* in the *drive state sequence*.
 When one *drive state* is able to move onto the next action in the list, that means it must have an *exit condition*.
-Another name for an *exit condition* is *terminating condition* which tells the car to stop the current action and go to the next one.
+Another name for an *exit condition* is *terminating condition*.
+These tell the car to stop the current action and go to the next one.
 You can see which *drive states* have *exit conditions* in the next section.

 ## Descriptions of built-in robot actions